 C14.
-If you are experiencing difficulties with your study you are expected to discuss these with your Supervisor without delay (para 46).
-If you are experiencing difficulties with your Supervisor you are expected to raise these with the Director of Graduate Education in your Faculty/Department (or University Partner Institution) (para 17).
+If you are experiencing difficulties with your study you are expected to discuss these with your Supervisor without delay and take appropriate action so that any difficulties can be resolved as soon as possible (para 46).
+If you are experiencing difficulties with your Supervisor you are expected to raise these with the Director of Graduate Education in your Faculty/Department (or University Partner Institution) without delay and take appropriate action so that any difficulties can be resolved as soon as possible (para 17).